jeffreynerona/basic-react-tutorial/README.md

 ```

 ## Creating new Components
+Components let you split the UI into different pieces.<br>
-Create a new component Item
+Create a new component `Item`
 ```
 ...
 class App extends Component {